AlexFreik/isha-video-editing/docs/youtube.md

      frameborder="0">
  </iframe>

 1. Playlist with techniques to replace text in video (~20 mins).
+I advice to check it out it even if you have experience with video editing =)
  <iframe
      class="player"
      type="text/html" src="https://www.youtube.com/embed?listType=playlist&list=PLh5_jWWTZhbJtM7l3JlsRALu9Vo-9Y6HZ"